Rickyngechu/proj-18/README-template.md

 </picture>
 ```

-### Continued development

-I have not fully implemented the part where user will be able to see the selected items and hover,active states.
-This will be the future implementation.

 ### Useful resources

 - [Image toggling](https://www.basedash.com/blog/how-to-change-an-image-src-with-javascript) - This helped me for learning how to toggle images using relative links and looked like dom manipulation.
 I really liked this pattern and will use it going forward.